Force over Distance: Chapter 42

 It nodded, one hand over its face, one hand closed over Young’s wrist.

-The last thing it probably remembered was sobbing, terrified, on the floor of the CI room with no idea what was coming, no idea that it was seconds away from an almost-Scottish hillside, locked inside the chair.
-It had no idea if it would ever regain the missing parts of itself—whatever was still sealed to Rush’s real brain.
-It had threaded a death-needle on behalf of all the reality Young was ever gonna know—and then he’d told it he considered it his job to prevent its existence.
+The last thing it probably remembered was sobbing, terrified, on the floor of the CI room with no idea what was coming, no idea it was seconds away from an almost-Scottish hillside.
+It didn’t know if it would ever regain the missing parts of itself—whatever was sealed to Rush’s real brain.
+It’d threaded a death-needle on behalf of all the reality Young was ever gonna know—

 “This has been a real bad day,” he whispered.